 Why is it useful today: Much like the 8-box model by Paul Boselie, this model acknowledges the dynamic nature of the world we live in.
 The five aforementioned elements directly or indirectly impact the HRM, and the organizations that try to align the internal and external contexts are bound to perform better.
 For instance, a research by Gartner reveals that 76% of newly remote/hybrid employees report a positive perception of the workplace.

-According to this model, the role of an HR department in creating value for an organization is paramount.
+According to the Advanced HR Value Chain model, the role of an HR department in creating value for an organization is paramount.
 There are three HR factors that have a direct impact on key performance indicators from the point of view of customers, processes, and finance.
 These three factors are: